adriannabronowicka/purchasing-power-of-poles/README.md

 * **Wage vs. Inflation Trend:** A combo chart correlating the sharp rise of Nominal and Real Wages with the HICP Inflation curve over the 10-year period.

 ### 📊 Page 2: Currency Rates & EU Inflation
+This section expands the analysis to a global scale, examining the Polish Zloty's strength and positioning against international standards:
+* **Inflation (HICP) vs. Currency Exchange Rates:** A combo chart tracking the average exchange rates of the EUR and USD to evaluate how global crises and domestic inflation influenced the Polish Zloty's value.
+* **Global Impact on Savings:** A practical business scenario showing the real-world devaluation of cash savings (e.g., 10,000 PLN) when converted to foreign currencies over the decade.
+* **EU Benchmark:** A comparative line chart pitting Poland's HICP inflation directly against the European Union average to highlight local volatility.